CUSTOMER ANALYTICS2025-12-02

 Once a customer completes a transaction, send them NPS surveys.

-NPS surveys can be sent within-app after the completion of transactions rather than through email.
+NPS surveys can be sent in-app after transactions are completed rather than via email.

 In case you aren't getting responses from a customer, don't worry.
 The next day, you can try sending an NPS survey email.